Vitor Feijão: Ceará

 On 18 December 2018, Feijão joined Ceará for the upcoming season.
 On 7 June 2019 Guarani FC confirmed, that they had loaned Feijão for the rest of the season.
 In June, he moved to the Belarusian Shakhtar from Soligorsk.

+Central Coast Mariners

+On 1 August 2024, Feijão joined Central Coast Mariners for the upcoming season signing a two-year-deal.
+Feijão made his debut for the club on 7 August 2024, in a 2024 Australia Cup round of 32 tie against Heidelberg United.
+Feijão left the club after one season making 27 appearances in all competitions and scored just one goal.

+Kapaz

+On 8 August 2025, Feijão joined Azeri club Kapaz.